orbisgis/h2gis/docs/README.md

 From maven central, check https://search.maven.org/artifact/org.orbisgis/h2gis/2.2.1/bundle

-To use the current snapshot, just add the following lines in your pom
+To use the current snapshot, just add the following lines in your `pom.xml` file

 ```xml
 <repository>